seinecle/codapps/docs/generated-html/subdir/asking-a-question-about-codapps_temp_html.md

 //ST: !
 You will be notified by email when somebody replies to you!

+//ST: !
+IMPORTANT: when your issue receives an answer which solves your problem, *click on the CLOSE button* to put an end to the issue.

 == 4.
 Answering questions
 //ST: 4.
 Answering questions